overte-org/overte-docs-sphinx/source/create/avatars/find-avatars.rst

 * You downloaded a `real-time model <https://blog.turbosquid.com/real-time-models>`_ (rigged for run-time, not rigged for render).
 * You have the correct downloaded files

-    * An FBX model for your avatar.
+    * An glTF/GLB/FBX model for your avatar.
 We do not support other 3D model formats.
+GLB/glTF is recommended over FBX due to better PBR material support.
     * (Optional) One or more image files to give your avatar color and texture.
-Sometimes, these are already embedded in your FBX model and you won't have any additional image files in your download.
+Sometimes, these are already embedded in your GLB/FBX model and you won't have any additional image files in your download.
 * Your avatar is rigged.

-.. note:: If your avatar is not rigged, you can use :doc:`Mixamo <mixamo-tutorial>` to rig it.
+.. note:: If your avatar is not rigged, you can use Blender or :doc:`Mixamo <mixamo-tutorial>` to rig it.
 If you use Mixamo, you do not necessarily need to use Unity and the avatar exporter.
-Because Mixamo already uses a skeleton that we support, you can use our `Avatar Packager <create-avatars.html#package-your-avatar>`_ to import your avatar into Overte.
+Because Mixamo already uses a skeleton that we support, you can load the GLB/FBX file directly, create FST file by hand or use our `Avatar Packager <create-avatars.html#package-your-avatar>`_ to import your avatar into Overte.
+Avatar Packager needs maintenance so it's not recommended currently.

 ----------------------------------
 Overte Avatar Exporter for Unity